t3l3machus/psudohash/README.md

 <img src="https://img.shields.io/badge/Developed%20on-kali%20linux-blueviolet">

 ## Purpose
-psudohash is a password list generator for orchestrating brute force attacks.
-It imitates certain password creation patterns commonly used by humans, like substituting a word's letters with symbols or numbers, using char-case variations, adding a common padding before or after the word and more.
+Psudohash is a password list generator for orchestrating brute force attacks and cracking hashes.
+It imitates certain password creation patterns commonly used by humans, like substituting a word's letters with symbols or numbers (leet), using char-case variations, adding a common padding before or after the main passphrase and more.
 It is keyword-based and highly customizable.
-Explicitly developed and tested on kali linux.
+⚠️Explicitly developed and tested on **kali linux**.

 ### Pentesting Corporate Environments
 System administrators and other employees often use a mutated version of the Company's name to set passwords (e.g. Am@z0n_2022).
 This is commonly the case for network devices (Wi-Fi access points, switches, routers, etc), application or even domain accounts.
 With the most basic options, psudohash can generate a wordlist with all possible mutations of one or multiple keywords, based on common character substitution patterns (customizable), case variations, strings commonly used as padding and more.
 Take a look at the following example: